kavyajeetbora/player_scout_2019/README.md

 <img src="https://neo4j.com/docs/graph-algorithms/current/images/cosine-similarity.png" width="50%">
 where A and B are the two vectors of nth dimension.

-- output the top 30 players as show below:
+- Based on the similarity scores, output the top 30 players as show below:

 <img src="player_scout_2019.gif" width="70%">